jasmitha2001/flaskapp/README.md

        IF YOUR REQUEST IS TO KNOW "CORONA UPDATES",THEN IT WILL ASK YOU TO ENTER COUNTRY NAME.

-       IF YOU ENTER A CORRECT COUNTRY NAME, IT WILL PROVIDE CORONA UPDATES OF COUNTRY.
+       IF YOU ENTER A CORRECT COUNTRY NAME, IT WILL PROVIDE CORONA UPDATES OF THAT COUNTRY.

        ELSE IT SEND A MESSAGE : *COUNTRY NOT FOUND*.